cwelton/automation/README.md

 * Minimize delta between local Vagrant and travis environments without duplicating dependency logic
 * Demonstrate C++ build with a modernish c++ compiler (C++11)
 * Demonstrate integration with google test as a dependency managed by cmake
-* Demonstrate lint integration including checks for cyclomatic complexity using oclint
+* Demonstrate lint integration including checks for cyclomatic complexity using oclint and cpplint
 * Demonstrate code coverage collection via gcov and lcov
 * Demonstrate code coverage reporting and integration with coveralls.io